SKaplanOfficial/Raycast-PromptLab/README.md

 | Output Key Path | choices[0].delta.content |
 | Output Timing | Asynchronous |

-## Autonomous Agent Features

-When using PromptLab Chat, or any command that uses a chat view, you can choose to enable autonomous agent features by checking the "Allow AI To Run Commands" checkbox.
-This will allow the AI to run PromptLab commands on your behalf, supplying input as needed, in order to answer your queries.
-For example, if you ask the AI "What's the latest news?", it might run the "Recent Headlines From 68k News" command to fulfil your request, then return the results to you.
-This feature is disabled by default, and can be enabled or disabled at any time.

 ## Troubleshooting

 If you encounter any issues with the extension, you can try the following steps to resolve them: